StoreConnect/storeconnect-ontologies-api/README.md

 }
 ```

+## Queries

+One of the goals of the ontology is to be able to serve as a support to answer high-level semantical queries that are related to the sensors of the StoreConnect platform.

+The list of queries that we may want to answer follows.
+This list is not closed and this document will serve as a way to collect them.
+The purpose is also that these queries serve as requirement to assess the completeness of the ontology.

+- What are the sensors that can provide the information about the path taken by a specific, given his name (or id), customer?

 ## How to contribute

 You can contribute to this ontology using [Protégé](http://protege.stanford.edu/) and summit your request within a `pull request`
 following the [contributing](CONTRIBUTING.md) instructions.